vidyasonawane/RahulMahale.io/content/blogs/How-pointers-are-related-to-array.md

 In the above example we have an array of four elements, we are passing that array to function through assigning it to a pointer variable p. this variable stores an address of array a[4], later in function sample we are catching the arrays address in the array variable b[ ].then we are incrementing the b[i] by one and returning it to main( ) and in main ( ) we are just printing the value of a[i] so output is 2, 3, 4, 5.

-With above two examples, I hope you might be clear with the pointer to array with one dimensional array.In general we can say that the pointer to array is nothing but storing the base address of the array.
+With the above two examples, I hope you might be clear with the pointer to an array with one-dimensional array.
+In general, we can say that the pointer to an array is nothing but storing the base address of the array.